What is Get REAL?

 Chris currently oversees fundraising, sponsorship, finances, legal, social media, web development, merchandise, new partnerships, events, the university chapter program, and is one of the lead speakers at the organization, having spoken everywhere from Ted X Youth, to Pepsi’s Ally Pledge Week, to 20,000 youth at We Day Toronto.
 Born in Lima, Peru, Chris currently lives in Toronto and loves playing drums, listening to podcasts, reading biographies, and consulting with younger organizations looking to make an impact on the world.

-Max Denley is the director of Get REAL facilitation across Canada — working on the ground to ensure that our service as an organization is delivered effectively, responsibly, and is of the highest calibre possible.
+Max Denley is the director of the Get REAL after-school program in Toronto — working on the ground to ensure that our service as an organization is delivered effectively, responsibly, and is of the highest calibre possible.
 Max got involved with Get REAL while at Acadia University, where he began sharing his story of perseverance and self-discovery through mental illness and transition, with the goal of inspiring youth to embrace build confidence in their own stories and lives.
-Max quickly emerged as a prolific public speaker and quickly moved up to take the lead on facilitation across the organization.
-When a full-time position opened up to manage Get REAL's speaking across Canada, there could not have been a better candidate.
+Max quickly emerged as a prolific public speaker and quickly moved up to take the lead on facilitation across the organization, and then managing the after-school program.

 Raia Carey - Director of Strategic Partnerships

 Raia “Coach” Carey is our director of partnerships, facilitating new corporate funders, celebrity endorsers, and event sponsors.
 A 2x certified Life Coach and motivational speaker in her own right, Raia also helps with facilitation, which is how she got involved with the organization in 2017.
 Her personal story of losing over 300 lbs, and persevering through bullying and adversity faced due to her weight, her race, and her sexual orientation continues to resonate with students and corporate audiences alike.